Arkleseisure/Arkleseisure.github.io/pages/testing.md

 # Testing
 ## How to test interpretability
-If you've followed my writing as intended so far, you will have seen how we were able to prompt GPT4o to interpret the meaning of neurons for neural networks solving both XOR and MNIST datasets.
-We now need to test how well these interpretations work.
-Here, we take that to mean "If you are given an input, do you understand the working of the network well enough to predict what its output will be?".
-For the XOR dataset, this is not really possible, since there are only 4 possible inputs and the answers to these are already known.
+If you've followed the project so far, you will have seen how we were able to prompt GPT4o to interpret the meaning of neurons for neural networks solving both XOR and MNIST datasets.
+We now need to test the accuracy of these interpretations.
+Here, we take this to mean "If you are given an input, do you understand the working of the network well enough to predict what its output will be?".
+For the XOR dataset, there are only 4 possible inputs and the answers to these are usually specified in some way during the evaluation of the network.
 For MNIST however, we can fairly simply test it.
 As the API has no recollection of past conversations, it can be given the summary of the neural network (we also include the layer summaries), and an image, and it can then be asked what the network would predict for that image.

 ## Countering bias
-The issue with a naive implementation of this strategy, such as randomly taking a set of images and comparing answers, is that the network will mostly be right, and so ChatGPT can get a high score just by guessing the correct answer each time.
+The issue with a naive implementation of this strategy, such as randomly taking a set of images and comparing answers, is that the network will mostly be right, and so ChatGPT can get a high score just by guessing the correct answer each time, without any knowledge of the network's function.
 For this reason, we test it on a dataset purpose made after network training with 50% correct predictions and 50% incorrect predictions.
 Statistics are then recorded for each dataset, resulting in 5 fractions:
 **Correct dataset:**
 Correct fraction (C)
 Incorrect fraction (I)